seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 |&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;+-- rock<br />
 |&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;+-- scissors<br />

 ### Preprocessing

+Even though I have my image dataset polished off, I don't want to directly feed them into a model to train.
+In order to get more variety of images to train on, I decided to use the ImageDataGenerator class

 ## CNN Architecture
 The architecture for my CNN was inspired by the blog post https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html